lucasfpds/lucasfpds/README.md

 ## 🌱 What do I do

 -I'm an intern in software development at [Grupo Boticario Franchising](https://www.grupoboticario.com.br/pt/Paginas/Inicial.aspx), I work in the Structuring Digital Products Management | Financial/Legal Chapter.
 Member of the stores and e-comm squad.
-Main responsible in this squad for front-end development.
+Responsible in this squad for front-end development.
 We help build applications used by all 900+ franchisees.
  I am also a Full Stack Web Development student at [Cubos Academy](https://www.cubos.academy/) and a Systems Analysis and Development student at [Joaquim Nabuco College](https://www.uninabuco.digital/).